It has been shown that the following practices can assist with reducing the risk of dental cavities and other dental diseases:

 - In the deep grooves or pits (fissures) that naturally occur in some teeth.
 This type of cavity is most common in children’s teeth, and can usually be discovered through inspection.
 Dr Teo uses fissure sealants to prevent cavities from developing in these areas.

 - On the sides of teeth where they touch together.
 This is a difficult-to-see area.
 Previously, the main way to locate cavities between the teeth has been with the use of x-rays.
+Today, Dr Teo uses a laser (called the Diagnocam).
 If a cavity is found early enough, its growth can be stopped.

 - Under existing fillings.
 This is also a difficult-to-see area, and, once a cavity has developed it usually requires the replacement of some or all of the existing filling.